-This class meets the University's 6000 word requirement in addition to the poems you'll write throughout the semester.
-Revision of all 6 poems is required for the final portfolio, as well as the first draft with my notes.
+This class meets the University's 6000 word requirement in addition to the 10 poems you'll write throughout the semester.
+A revision of 6 poems is required for the final portfolio, as well as my original copies of all 10 of your poems (the first draft).